-"I'm not looking for a supplier, I'm looking for a partner with the same vision.
-And that is Vencomatic Group."
+"I'm not looking for a supplier, I'm looking for a partner with the same vision."

 "I grew up on a broiler and breeder farm, so I am familiar with it since childhood.
 I started my own breeder farm 25 years ago and expanded it abroad.
 In 2004 I switched to layers, so in 2006 I converted the breeder farm to a farm with rearing pullets, because I wanted to close the chain and go for vertical integration."

-"In 2007 I bought three companies in Germany, including an egg packer.
+"In 2007 I bought three companies in Germany.
 At the moment we sell our production ourselves, which is unique.
 In 2018 I sold the German companies again, I had then decided not to grow quantitatively but qualitatively, by providing added value."

 "For example, I wanted to minimise the impact on the environment, including with the construction of the biomass plant.
 In 2015, I started developing a manure processing system with 0 emissions: no ammonia, no fine dust and the manure product is converted into pellets with only water as a waste product."

 Why did you choose Vencomatic Group?